DevExpress-Examples/asp-net-mvc-change-culture-on-the-fly/Readme.md

 # ASP.NET MVC - How to change the current culture at runtime

-This example demonstrates how to use DevExpress [ComboBox](https://docs.devexpress.com/AspNetMvc/8984/components/data-editors-extensions/combobox) extension to change an application culture on the fly.
+This example demonstrates how to use the DevExpress [ComboBox](https://docs.devexpress.com/AspNetMvc/8984/components/data-editors-extensions/combobox) extension to change an application's culture on the fly.
 When a user selects an item, the extension sends a request to the server to change the culture.
-Between requests the combobox value is stored in cookies.
+Between requests, the combo box value is stored in cookies.

 ## Implementation Details

 ### 1. Add and set up a ComboBox extension.

-Wrap the ComboBox extension into the [HTML Form](https://www.w3schools.com/html/html_forms.asp) element to submit the form and send a request to the server when the selected item is changed.
+Wrap the ComboBox extension in the [HTML Form](https://www.w3schools.com/html/html_forms.asp) element to submit the form and send a request to the server when the selected item is changed.

-Handle the extension's client events to save and restore current culture (selected item) in cookies.
+Handle the extension's client events to save and restore the current culture (selected item) in cookies.

 ```cs
 @using (Html.BeginForm(null, null, FormMethod.Post, new { id = "form" })) {